angelajjones/portfolio/README.md

 <details>
   <summary>[NOTE]</summary>

-  > This portfolio is still very much a work in progress, so for some links there isn't any content yet.
+  > This portfolio is still very much a work in progress, so for some links there isn't any content yet or it's incomplete.
 That just means it's in the works and coming soon!
 </details>